Crystal Nicole

 Crystal Nicole Johnson-Pompey (born November 10, 1983), also known by her stage name as Cristyle (stylized as Cri$tyle), is an American singer and songwriter.
 She signed with Jermaine Dupri's So So Def Recordings in a joint venture with EMI in 2007, but parted ways with both labels in favor of Blackground and Interscope Records, through which she released her 2011 debut single, "Pinch Me".
 Produced by former label boss Dupri, the song failed to chart.
 Her debut extended play (EP), Masterpiece (2015), was released independently.

 Johnson has won two Grammy Awards from seven nominations.

 Career

 Nicole was born and raised in Atlanta, Georgia.
 She started singing at different talent shows and open mics in Atlanta and wrote her first song at the age of ten.

-As a songwriter, Crystal has written songs for Girlicious, Janet Jackson, Jennifer Lopez, Keke Palmer, Teyana Taylor, Tiffany Evans, Chilli, Natasha Bedingfield, Wonder Girls, Rihanna, and Jessica Sanchez.
+Nicole has written songs for Girlicious, Janet Jackson, Jennifer Lopez, Keke Palmer, Teyana Taylor, Tiffany Evans, Chilli, Natasha Bedingfield, Wonder Girls, Rihanna, and Jessica Sanchez.
 She has co-written songs with Mariah Carey and wrote songs featured on the projects of Brandy, Ciara, Jennifer Hudson, and Beyoncé.

-In 2023, Crystal auditioned for the 24th season of The Voice.
-In a montage, Reba McEntire was the only coach to turn, defaulting Crystal to her team.
+In 2023, Nicole auditioned for the 24th season of The Voice.
+In a montage, Reba McEntire was the only coach to turn, defaulting Nicole to her team.

-For the battles, Crystal was paired with her teammate, Caitlin Quisenberry.
+For the battles, Nicole was paired with her teammate, Caitlin Quisenberry.
 Reba chose Quisenberry to advance and John Legend, the only remaining coach with a steal, opted not to steal Nicole, eliminating her from the competition.